 10 things every new Illinois State grad should know

-The Alumni Association wants to leave you with some quick tips on how to fully take advantage of your new status as a Redbird alum.
+With that, the Alumni Association also wants to leave you with some quick tips on how to fully take advantage of your new status as a Redbird alum.
+Also be sure to complete this quick, new graduate survey to share what you will be doing now that you are an ISU 2020 graduate.
 So without further ado and in no particular order, here are the 10 things every new Illinois State grad should know.

 Were you involved in a bunch of student groups on campus?
 Then stay involved as an alum too.

 Illinois State alums have organized a long and growing list of affinity-based alumni networks, such as the young alumni networks in both Chicago and Central Illinois, Latinx Alumni Network, Black Colleagues Association, LGBTQA, and many college and department-based networks.